Anonymoustank/Snake/README.md

 # Snake
-A game of snake written in Python 3 using Pyglet
+A game of snake written in Python 3 using Pygame